-Most families tend to live in the north of the city with its residential flavour and gardened houses.
+Most families tend to live in the north of the city with its residential flavor and gardened houses.
 Single expats tend to live in the midst of it all in beautiful, albeit expensive, apartments.
-Up and coming areas include the redeveloped museum area (‘t Zuid) and parts of Berchem with grand Art Nouveau houses and a slightly bohemian feel.
-Another rising neighbourhood is ‘t Eilandje (little island), surrounded by the docklands in the north and close to Antwerp’s giant contemporary museum, MAS.
-The urban set favour apartments in the area between the river and Nationalestraat, known as St Andries, which has the feel of a village within the city.
+Up and coming areas include the redeveloped museum area and parts of Berchem with grand Art Nouveau houses and a slightly bohemian feel.
+Another rising neighborhood is ‘t Eilandje, surrounded by the docklands in the north and close to Antwerp’s giant contemporary museum, MAS.
+The urban set favor apartments in the area between the river and Nationalestraat, known as St Andries, which has the feel of a village within the city.

-Popularly known as ‘Northern Venice’, Bruges is one of Belgium’s most attractive cities with its cobbled lanes, medieval canals and imposing buildings.
+Popularly known as ‘Northern Venice’, Bruges is one of Belgium’s most attractive cities with its cobbled lanes, medieval canals, and imposing buildings.
 Living in this little UNESCO World Heritage city will take you to Belgium’s historic past while still enjoying the comfort of a lively and modern atmosphere.
-Bruges is often teeming with tourists but despite the crowds it has maintained a friendly, small town feel — with lower property prices to boot — appropriate for single expats or familes.
+Bruges is often teeming with tourists but despite the crowds it has maintained a friendly, small-town feel — with lower property prices to boot — appropriate for single expats or families.

-Those seeking more action will find it in the Market Square and Burg neighbourhoods.
+Those seeking more action will find it in the Market Square and Burg neighborhoods.
 Market Square is in the heart of the city while Burg is located in the east.
-Both neighbourhoods boast Bruges’ main attractions, such as the belfy tower, town hall and various museums.
-There are also numerous restaurants, cafes, chocolate shops and a steady stream of horse-drawn carriages.
+Both neighborhoods boast Bruges’ main attractions, such as the belfry tower, town hall, and various museums.
+There are also numerous restaurants, cafes, chocolate shops, and a steady stream of horse-drawn carriages.

-If you have children or prefer to stay away from the centre bustle, the districts in the outer ring beyond the canals are a good option.
-Sint-Jozef, Sint-Pieters, Sint-Andries and Sint-Michiels are four of the most popular residential neighbourhoods outside Bruges’ downtown.
+If you have children or prefer to stay away from the center bustle, the districts in the outer ring beyond the canals are a good option.
+Sint-Jozef, Sint-Pieters, Sint-Andries, and Sint-Michiels are four of the most popular residential neighborhoods outside Bruges’ center.
 You will find peaceful suburban retreats with lots of green spaces and even historic castles just a short ride away.